-A few months after Chipizilla officially announced the PC,Compute Stick The tiny and impressive it lands in online stores - at discounted prices that help inventory disappear in less than a day
+A few months after Chipizilla officially announced the PC,Compute Stick The tiny and impressive one lands in online stores - at bargain prices that help inventory disappear in less than a day

 Remember the exciting launch of Intel at the CES at the beginning of the year, of a laptop based on a portable Bay Trail, which can run a full-fledged Windows system with all its capabilities and features And comes in a size that does not exceed that of an average USB storage drive?
-Well, them Compute Stick computers Have finally landed in major network stores such as Amazon and-Newegg When they hold a price tag of 150 dollars to a version for Windows 8.1 and 110 dollars for the more basic Linux version - and they were all sold with impressive agility.
+Well, them Compute Stick computers Have finally landed in major network stores such as Amazon and-Newegg When they hold a price tag of 150 dollars to a version for Windows $ 8.1 and $ 110 for the more basic version of Linux - and they all sold with impressive agility.

 - Operating System: Windows 8.1 With Bing (Windows Version) / None (Linux version)

 - Chip: Atom Z3735F Quad-core Silvermont with a base frequency of 1.33GHz and a maximum frequency of 1.83GHz, built-in graphics core HD Graphics from the generationIvy Bridge With four performance units (EU) at a base frequency of 310MHz and a maximum turbo frequency of 646MHz

 - RAM: 2 GB DDR3L (Windows version) / 1GB DDR3L (Linux version)

 - Internal storage: 32 GB eMMC based (Windows version) / eight GB eMMC based (Linux version)